Maus: Reception and legacy

 Early installments of Maus that appeared in Raw inspired the young Chris Ware to "try to do comics that had a 'serious' tone to them".
 Maus is cited as a primary influence on graphic novels such as Marjane Satrapi's Persepolis and Alison Bechdel's Fun Home.

-In 1999, cartoonist Ted Rall had an article published in The Village Voice criticizing Spiegelman's prominence and influence in the New York cartooning community.
-Entitled "King Maus: Art Spiegelman Rules the World of Comix With Favors and Fear", it accused the Pulitzer board of opportunism in selecting Maus, which Rall deemed unworthy.
-Cartoonist Danny Hellman responded to the piece with a series of emails in which Hellman impersonated Rall to his editors and colleagues.
-Hellman followed up by posting fake responses from New York magazine editors and art directors.
-Rall launched a lawsuit seeking damages of $1.5 million for libel, breach of privacy, and causing emotional distress.
-To raise funds, in 2001 Hellman had the Legal Action Comics anthology published, which included a back cover by Spiegelman in which he endorsed Hellman's actions, depicting Rall as a urinal.

 In 2022, the board of trustees for McMinn County Schools in east Tennessee voted unanimously to remove Maus from the curriculum over concerns including profanity, violence, and nudity.
 The decision led to a backlash and attracted attention the day before Holocaust Remembrance Day, and was covered by media in the United States, Europe, Asia, and Africa.
 Spiegelman called the decision baffling, "Orwellian", and "daffily myopic".
 The ban led to Amazon sales of Maus rising to No. 1.
 On January 30, 2022, it was the No. 1 overall for books.
 On January 31, Maus held the No. 1 and No. 2 ranks on Amazon at different times during the day, and also appeared as a best seller on Barnes & Noble's top 100 list and Bookshop's index of best-selling books.
+Student activist group Voters of Tomorrow then announced plans in February 2022 to distribute Maus and other challenged books to students in Texas and Virginia.